FitzRoyX/emulator-test-roms/README.md

 <br>
 --filename = repo filepath<br>
 --start with the author's name<br>
---separate with ^<br>
+--separator is ^<br>
 --convert to lowercase<br>
 --optional notes at the end in ()<br>
 --if a test rom is only supposed to pass on gbc or wsc variant, change extension to that<br>
 --mark with (!) if failing in ares<br>
 <br>
 This repo only includes pass/fail tests for now.
-It does not include tests that require manual comparison to a real system.
+It does not include tests that require manual comparison to a real system, nor does it try to include old versions of tests.
 If an author had a license, it is included here.<br>
 <br>
 Repos<br>
 https://github.com/Gekkio/mooneye-test-suite<br>